Skip to main contentScroll Top

 Depending on your budget, the hotels mentioned in the article are all good options.

-– For a similar budget, on the same Ao Kao beach, I would definitely try the Talay Time Koh Mak (expect to pay 1,600 baht per night).
+– For a similar budget, on the same beach of Ao Kao, I would like to try the Talay Time Koh Mak (expect to pay 1,600 baht per night).

 Discovering Ko Mak